-While RR mechanisms are known to satisfy fairness constraints, their efficiency guarantees are highly dependent on the order in which players pick items.
-For example, consider a stylized setting where there are two papers ($i$ and $j$) and two reviewers ($r_1$ and $r_2$): paper $i$ views both reviewers as equally qualified, and assigns them an affinity score of 5 each; paper $j$ is highly affiliated with $r_1$, but has zero affiliation with $r_2$, assigning a score of 10 to $r_1$ and 0 to $r_2$.
-A round-robin mechanism that lets $i$ pick first runs the risk of having $i$ pick $r_1$, leaving $j$ with $r_2$.
-Letting $j$ pick first would have resulted in a much better outcome, without compromising on fairness.
-Prior works show that it is generally difficult to identify optimal picking sequences~\cite{bouveret2011general,kalinowski2013social,aziz2016welfare,aziz2015possible}, which raises the question: can we identify \emph{approximately optimal} player orders?
-This is where our work comes in.
+While picking sequence mechanisms are known to satisfy fairness constraints, their efficiency guarantees are highly dependent on the order in which players pick items.
+For example, consider a stylized setting where there are two papers ($p_i$ and $p_j$) and two reviewers ($r_1$ and $r_2$): paper $p_i$ has an affinity score of 5 for both reviewers, while paper $p_j$ has a score of 10 for $r_1$ and 0 for $r_2$.
+A round-robin mechanism that lets $p_i$ pick first runs the risk of having $p_i$ pick $r_1$, leaving $p_j$ with $r_2$.
+Letting $p_j$ pick first results in a much better outcome, without compromising on fairness.
+It is generally difficult to identify optimal picking sequences~\cite{bouveret2011general,kalinowski2013social,aziz2015possible,aziz2016welfare}.
+We ask the question: Can we identify \emph{approximately optimal} paper orders?